mattmaynes2/aria/reports/proposal/proposal.md

 use sample data for inputs and output.
 All learning will be simulated for tuning and testing.

 #### 2. Communication Protocol and Service

- By the end of the milestone the protocol will be defined and the comunication service will be running using simulated data.
+By the end of the milestone the protocol will be defined and the communication service will be running using simulated data.
 The service will only be communicating with the machine learning server at this time.

 #### 3. Sensor Communication and Discovery